Extended Project Qualification (EPQ) (AQA)

 • demonstrate creativity, initiative and enterprise.

-The EPQ is excellent preparation for university as it mirrors the style of research and assessment you will encounter in higher education.
-For those not planning on university, it showcases deep knowledge of a topic of your choice which can feed into any future career choices.
+The EPQ is excellent preparation for university as it mirrors the style of research and assessment students will encounter in higher education.
 Some universities may make lower A-level offers to students undertaking an EPQ.
+For those not planning on university, the EPQ showcases deep knowledge of a topic of their choice.
+These skills can feed into any future career choices.